HL7/US-Core/input/intro-notes/StructureDefinition-us-core-goal-intro.md

 1. target date(s):

 **Profile specific implementation guidance:**

--  {:.new-content}When exchanging Social Determinants of Health (SDOH) Goals, servers **SHOULD** use the [SDOH Goal](http://cts.nlm.nih.gov/fhir/ValueSet/2.16.840.1.113762.1.4.1247.71) concepts provided by Gravity.
-Free text goals are allowed in Goal.description.text when a concept isn't available, or a legacy goal is not mapped to a LOINC or SNOMED concept.
-See [SDOH Guidance] for more information
+- {:.new-content}Free text goals can be used in Goal.description.text when a concept isn't available or a legacy goal is not mapped to a LOINC or SNOMED concept.
+-  {:.new-content}See [SDOH Guidance] for more information when exchanging Social Determinants of Health (SDOH) Goals

 ### Examples